Kung Fu Hustle: Reception

 Kung Fu Hustle was critically acclaimed for its innovative blend of comedy, martial arts, and cultural references, particularly its evocation of a distinctly Hong Kong cinematic identity.
 The film's reverent parody of martial arts tropes and melodramatic themes, such as the lost-and-found son, further solidified its status as a cultural touchstone, resonating with viewers familiar with Hong Kong cinema's legacy.

-Kung Fu Hustle earned widespread praise for its clever mix of slapstick comedy, martial arts flair, and deep ties to Hong Kong's cinematic heritage.
-Sing's journey, from a bumbling wannabe gangster to a kung fu master, is punctuated by iconic moments like the Beijing Opera-infused battles, which pay homage to Hong Kong's action legacy while poking fun at its tropes.
+Kung Fu Hustle earned widespread praise for its mix of slapstick comedy, martial arts action, and deep ties to Hong Kong's cinematic heritage.
+Sing's journey, from a bumbling gangster to a kung fu master, is punctuated by iconic moments like the Beijing Opera-infused battles, which pay homage to Hong Kong's action legacy while poking fun at its tropes.

 Box office

 Kung Fu Hustle opened in Hong Kong on 23 December 2004, and earned HK$4,990,000 on its opening day.
 It stayed at the top of the box office for the rest of 2004 and for much of early 2005, eventually grossing HK$61.27 million.
 Its box office tally made it the highest-grossing film in Hong Kong history, until it was beaten by You Are the Apple of My Eye in 2011.

 Sony Pictures Classics opened Kung Fu Hustle in limited theatrical release in New York City and Los Angeles on 8 April 2005 before being widely released across North America on 22 April.
 In its first week of limited release in seven cinemas, it grossed US$269,225 (US$38,461 per screen).
 When it was expanded to a wide release in 2,503 cinemas, the largest number of cinemas ever for a foreign language film, it made a modest US$6,749,572 (US$2,696 per screen), eventually grossing a total of US$17,108,591 in 129 days.
 In total, Kung Fu Hustle had a worldwide gross of US$101,104,669.
 While not a blockbuster, Kung Fu Hustle managed to become the highest-grossing foreign-language film in North America in 2005 and went on to generate more than US$30,000,000 in the United States home video market.